kexiZeroing/kexiZeroing.github.io/src/blog/nodejs-learning-notes.md

 Let's consider a case where each request to a web server takes 50ms to complete and 45ms of that 50ms is database I/O that can be done asynchronously.
 Choosing non-blocking asynchronous operations frees up that 45ms per request to handle other requests.
 This is a significant difference in capacity just by choosing to use non-blocking methods instead of blocking methods.

 Node.js provides Promise-based versions of many of its core APIs, especially in cases where asynchronous operations were traditionally handled with callbacks.
 This makes it easier to work with Node.js APIs and Promises, and reduces the risk of "callback hell."

-In addition to Promises, Node.js provides several other mechanisms for scheduling tasks in the event loop.

-`queueMicrotask()` is used to schedule a microtask, which is a lightweight task that runs after the currently executing script but before any other I/O events or timers.
-Similar to Promise callbacks.

-`process.nextTick()` is used to schedule a callback to be executed immediately after the current operation completes (before the event loop continues.)
-Has the highest priority.

-`setImmediate()` is used to execute a callback after the current event loop cycle finishes and all I/O events have been processed.

-> 1. A `process.nextTick` callback is added to `process.nextTick` queue.
-A `Promise.then()` callback is added to promises microtask queue.
-A `setTimeout`, `setImmediate` callback is added to macrotask queue.
-> 2. Event loop executes tasks in `process.nextTick` queue first, and then executes promises microtask queue, and then executes macrotask queue.

 ## Manipulating Files
 The `node:fs` module enables interacting with the file system in a way modeled on standard POSIX functions.
 You can either use the callback APIs or use the promise-based APIs.